 Two – The wrong people can’t help you.
 So even if you get in touch with them, 2 things will happen:

-- They mark your email as spam/ block you
+- They will mark your email as spam/ block you

 To speed things up, you can automate this stage by using email lookup tools.
-In just a matter of minutes, you’ll find everything you need to know about a certain website.
-And that includes the name and the position of the contact person.
-The best thing is that you can do it in bulk, which is essential for successful outreach.
+In just a matter of minutes, you’ll find everything you need to know about a certain media outlet or blog.
+That includes the name and the position of the contact person.
+The best part is that you can do this in bulk, which is essential for successful outreach.

 Craft Your Pitch and Send It

-Sending your email is not hard at all, but writing them is a whole different story.
-Especially when you need to come up with a unique topic that will make your contacts interested in covering your business.
+Sending your email is not hard at all, but writing it is a whole different story.
+This is especially true when you need to come up with a unique topic that will make your contacts interested in covering your business.
 Creating a tailored pitch that’s relevant to their site can be difficult, so you need to craft a unique and attractive collaboration email.